-The Glow Discharge Source is filled with Argon gas under low pressure (0.5 – 10 hPa).
+The glow discharge source is filled with argon gas under low pressure (0.5 – 10 hPa).
 A high direct voltage (DC) is applied between the anode and the sample (≙ cathode).
 Due to the DC voltage, electrons are released from the sample surface and accelerated towards the anode gaining kinetic energy.
-By inelastic collisions the electrons transfer their kinetic energy to Argon atoms, which causes them to dissociate into Argon cations and further electrons.
-This avalanche effect triggers an increase in the charge carrier density making the insulating Argon gas conductive.
-The resulting mixture of neutral Argon atoms and free charge carriers (Argon cations and electrons) is called plasma.
+The electrons transfer their kinetic energy to argon atoms by inelastic collisions, causing them to dissociate into argon cations and further electrons.
+This avalanche effect triggers an increase in the charge carrier density, rendering the insulating argon gas conductive.
+The resulting mixture of neutral argon atoms and free charge carriers (argon cations and electrons) is called plasma.

 Passing through the entrance slit, the emitted light reaches a concave grating where it is dispersed into its spectral components.
 These components are registered by the detection system.
 The intensity of the lines is proportional to the concentration of the corresponding element in the plasma.

 Insulating materials: Using radio frequency for plasma generation, also insulating materials can be analyzed.